TyreeZhao/CZPullToRefresh/README.md

 # CZPullToRefresh
   These `UIScrollView` categories makes it super easy to add pull-to-refresh  to any UIScrollView (or any of its subclass).
-Instead of relying on delegates and/or subclassing UIViewController, CZPullToRefresh uses the Objective-C runtime to add the following methods to UIScrollView:
+Instead of relying on delegates and/or subclassing `UIViewController`, CZPullToRefresh uses the Objective-C runtime to add the following methods to` UIScrollView`:
 ```objective-c
 		public func addpullToRefreshScrollWithHandler(topInsert: CGFloat ,indicatorType: IndicatorType, actionHandler: handler)
 ```